tytydraco/yessleep/out/I_think_my_family_is_trying_to_eat_me.md

 I made my way out of the kitchen slowly on my crutches.
 Hobbling up the stairs I heard hushed voices from below.
 I couldn’t really make it out, but I swear, the only word I heard for certain, and I’m 100% positive I heard it right: “*…suspicious…*”

 Am I still crazy?
 Help me out here.
-I have to spend the next couple weeks in bed and I really feel paranoid all the time now.
-Please, call me out if I’m thinking too much about this, I just can’t help but think.
+I have to spend the next couple weeks in bed and I really feel paranoid all the time now, is there anything I should do in the way of precaution?